America's Red and Blue Judges

 And waiting there was Justice Neil Gorsuch.

 The history is not Gorsuch’s fault.
 But having decided to accept a nomination so befouled by politics, Gorsuch might have displayed a sense of humility—an awareness that he took the office in a manner that millions of Americans would regard as illegitimate.
 It might have been seemly not to appear with McConnell; it might be even seemlier to refuse a speaking engagement at the Trump Hotel.
 That kind of reticence, however, is apparently not to be expected from our newest justice.
-He will not even pretend to care about how the losers in the process see either him, or the court.
+He will not even pretend to care about how the losers in the process see either him, or the Court.

 Autumn is always a time of loss.
 But this fall I feel particularly bereft.
 Much of my life has been involved in law, the Constitution, and the courts.
 A generation hence, what will be left of any of them?